kangyu-california/PersistentWindows/README.md

 # Key features
 - Keeps track of window position change in real time, and automatically restores window layout to last matching monitor setup.
 - Support remote desktop session with multiple virtual monitor resolutions.
-- Can be auto started as a task or startup menu item.
+- Can be auto started as a task.
 - Support manual save/restore window position to/from persistent database on hard drive, so that closed windows can be restored after reboot.
 - Support manual pause/resume auto restore.
 - **Support capture/restore multiple snapshot of window layout.** This feature can be used as an alternative to virtual desktops in Windows 10.